SrisharanMurugesan/Generative-Drone-Frame-with-Topological-Optimization/README.md

 ## 7. Select Material

-I selected **ABS Plastic** as the study material because I planned to print the frame with ABS.
+I selected ABS Plastic as the study material because I planned to print the frame with ABS.

-ABS is a better choice than PLA for this type of drone part because it has improved toughness and better heat resistance, which is useful for FPV drone frames and outdoor testing.
+ABS is a better choice than PLA for this type of part because it has improved toughness and better heat resistance, which is useful for FPV drone frames and outdoor testing.

 <p align="center">
   <img width="400" alt="ABS Material Selection" src="https://github.com/user-attachments/assets/d3faa684-8e9f-4771-8a0d-4aad53c77e42" />